langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021/index.md

 ### Guadalupe Mountains + Carlsbad Caverns with my Father-in-Law.

-{{< figure src="guadalupe-mountains-sky-20210505.jpg" title="The Guadalupe Mountains (I love the desert) / Texas / 2021.05.05" alt="Backdrop of Guadalupe Mountains, TX with desert flowers in the foreground" >}}
+{{< figure src="guadalupe-mountains-sky-20210505.jpg" caption="The Guadalupe Mountains (I love the desert) / Texas / 2021.05.05" alt="Backdrop of Guadalupe Mountains, TX with desert flowers in the foreground" >}}

 I spent a few days in the Guadalupe Mountains and Carlsbad Caverns National Parks with my father-in-law in early May of 2021.
 I was fit enough to get up to Guadalupe Peak and back down in good time.
 This was promising.

 The only mistake I made was not re-applying sunblock at Guadalupe Peak.
 I simply underestimated the intensity of the sun at this time of year.

-{{< figure src="justin-langhorst-guadalupe-peak-20210506.jpg" title="At Guadalupe Peak, accumulating sunburn at the highest point of Texas / Guadalupe Mountains National Park / 2021.05.06" alt="Justin Langhorst in sunglasses and a hat at Guadalupe Peak in Guadalupe Mountains National Park with monument in the background" >}}
+{{< figure src="justin-langhorst-guadalupe-peak-20210506.jpg" caption="At Guadalupe Peak, accumulating sunburn at the highest point of Texas / Guadalupe Mountains National Park / 2021.05.06" alt="Justin Langhorst in sunglasses and a hat at Guadalupe Peak in Guadalupe Mountains National Park with monument in the background" >}}

 You can guess what happened while running in the middle of the desert without proper sunblock.
 And if your guess is anything other than the sun loving me SO hard, well, guess again.

 While the severe sunburn limited the amount of running I had planned in the mountains, I was fortunately able to grab an unexpected run from the bottom of Carlsbad Caverns up to the top -- a nice little hill run, avoiding the sun in the cool darkness of the caverns.
 While repeats would have been better, time did not permit, and I was absolutely grateful for the unexpected training run.

-{{< figure src="carlsbad-caverns-sky-20210507.jpg" title="A view of the beautiful desert landscape after an afternoon shower / Carlsbad Caverns National Park / 2021.05.07" alt="Desert landscape with clouds in Carlsbad Caverns National Park" >}}
+{{< figure src="carlsbad-caverns-sky-20210507.jpg" caption="A view of the beautiful desert landscape after an afternoon shower / Carlsbad Caverns National Park / 2021.05.07" alt="Desert landscape with clouds in Carlsbad Caverns National Park" >}}

 The view after coming out of the cavern was just fantastic.
 It was raining a bit as we were leaving, and I just had to grab a few photos of the beautiful landscape before we jumped back into the car.